thmarinho/intra-tools/README.md

 # Intranet tools

-This browser extension has been designed to help APE to works with the intranet
+This browser extension has been designed to help APE to work with the intranet